 - How to quickly adjust exposure in the Camera app

 - How to use burst mode to capture all the action with your iPhone camera

 - How to preview camera filters in real-time on your iPhone

 - How to use photo and video extensions on your iPhone or iPad

 - How to enable the camera grid on your iPhone or iPad

 - How to turn photo geotagging on or off on your iPhone or iPad

 - How to restrict access to the Camera app with parental restrictions

-- Best camera apps for iPhone
+- Best manual camera control apps for iPhone

 Note: Originally published February, 2012 by Leanna Lofte.
 Updated July, 2014.